The 5 Key Stages to Product Launch Marketing Plan Success—For Any Team, In Any Industry

 There’s a misconception that crowdfunding is only for startups.
-Not true.
-Established companies release new products on Kickstarter or its competitor, Indiegogo, too.
-See: Peak Design and Delta Faucet, among others.
+But established companies release new products on Kickstarter or similar platforms all the time.

 For retailers, crowdfunding is a cost-effective way to vet a concept before investing in expensive production runs, which can cost millions.
 Instead of dipping into the company kitty or turning to investors (which would require giving up equity or taking a loan), the initial product run is financed by end-users.

 It certainly was for my photography eComm client.
-They launched 4 new product lines on Kickstarter in 5 years, and each time they did, their brand awareness benefited from an intense P.R. splash—and lots of great authority-building backlinks.
-The company leveraged that digital P.R., developing relationships with influencers to break into a crowded, niche market.
-(There’s only 100,000 professional photographers in the United States, according to the U.S. Census—not the biggest market.)
+They launched 4 new product lines on Kickstarter in 5 years, and each time they did, their brand awareness benefited from an intense PR splash—and lots of great authority-building backlinks.
+The company leveraged that digital PR, developing relationships with influencers to break into a crowded, niche market.

 - Write a Business Case